Peel Acquitted In Eight Fishing Boat Killings In 1982

 Nonetheless, she contended the prosecution could prove its case based on witnesses who said they saw Peel near the Investor around the time of the killings and in the fishing vessel’s skiff after the larger boat was found burning in a cove near Craig.

-Peel was working on another fishing boat docked in Craig at the time.
+Peel had been working on another fishing boat docked in Craig.

-Jury deliberations began Wednesday evening.
-The jury forewoman said members of the panel had agreed not to talk to reporters.
+Jury deliberations began Wednesday evening and the panel had its verdict Saturday afternoon.
+The jury forewomen said members of the panel agreed not to talk to reporters.